 How it works

 If you are tracking posts on Instagram or Twitter using a specific hashtag — for example, #mycutecat — and you see a post you would like to use for marketing purposes, you can ask the poster for permission.
 The rights management setting places a comment on the post, asking the poster to respond with a hashtag you've set.
-ShortStack will automatically detect that rights have been granted, and that post will have a "granted" status in your database.
+ShortStack will automatically detect that rights have been granted, and that post will have a "granted" status in your list.

 When you're ready to request the rights to a post in your feed, proceed through the following:

-- Navigate to Forms/Entries.
+- Navigate to Lists/Entries.

 - Click on the number of entries that appears below Live Entries.